bbfrederick/rapidtide/docs/index.rst

 Rapidtide
 ==========
-Rapidtide is a suite of python programs used to perform time delay analysis on functional imaging data to find time lagged correlations between the voxelwise time series and other time series.
+Rapidtide is a suite of python programs used to perform rapid time delay analysis on functional imaging data to find time lagged correlations between the voxelwise time series and other time series, both in the LFO band (rapditide2) and now in the cardiac band (happy).

 .. image:: https://img.shields.io/badge/License-Apache%202.0-blue.svg
    :target: https://opensource.org/licenses/Apache-2.0